parkouss/funq/README.rst

 - **funq** is a python package that offers an API to interact with a **libFunq** TCP server.
-It is the client side of the project, and uses nosetests to launch FUNctional Qt tests.
+It is the client side of the project, and uses pytest to launch FUNctional Qt tests.

 Compatibility
 =============

-Funq currently works with Python >= 3.5, Qt4 and Qt5 on GNU/Linux, macOS and
+Funq currently works with Python >= 3.5, Qt5 and Qt6 on GNU/Linux, macOS and
 Windows.

 Documentation